isom350-s25/quiz2/README.md

      ```python
      shopping_list = ['apple', 'banana', 'cherry']
      ```
    - Pass the list to the context and display it in the template as an unordered list.
+You must use the 'for' loop template tag to display the list.

 4. **Task 4 (20 pts): Create a Dynamic View**
    - Create a view named `dynamic_view`.